DerekCook/CoreMidi4J/README.md

 ### Filtering Out Broken MIDI Devices

-Whether or not your application running on a Mac, you can present the user with a list of only MIDI devices whose implementations work properly by using the `getMidiDeviceInfo()` method provided by `uk.co.xfactorylibrarians.coremidi4j.CoreMidiDeviceProvider` instead of the one in `javax.sound.MidiSystem`.
+If your application runs on Macs as well as other platforms, you can ensure that your users only ever see MIDI devices whose implementations work properly, by using the `getMidiDeviceInfo()` method provided by `uk.co.xfactorylibrarians.coremidi4j.CoreMidiDeviceProvider` instead of the one in `javax.sound.MidiSystem`.
 The CoreMidi4J version works on any platform.
 If you call it on anything but a Mac, it simply gives